 In addition to being able to annoy your friends at work with your professed soccer knowledge, it will make you better soccer parents.
 As now, you will actually be yelling out correct things to your kids.

-Don’t be that mom that just stands and claps and yells and then whispers to the person on her left, “what just happened?”
+Don’t be that mom that just stands, claps and cheers -then whispers to the person on her left, “What just happened?”

 Don’t be that dad that says, “back in junior high I played soccer for a week in PE…here’s what I think they should do.”

 Concept #1 – soccer really is one of the easiest sports in the world to understand.

 As of the completion of today’s article you can no longer say, “I just don’t understand soccer.”

 When Ball goes in a goal it’s a point.
 That’s all, The entire article; finished, done, and simple.

 Well ok, there’s this…The team in blue goes this way, the team in red goes that way.